• Skip to main content

 Jump to Recipe

-With so many assaults on our hormones today and many people living under constant and seemingly never ending stress, it seems to me that a coffee or even a tea habit can’t help but exacerbate these problems leading to health challenges and hormonal imbalances.
+With so many assaults on our hormones today and many people living under constant and seemingly never-ending stress, it seems to me that a coffee habit can exacerbate these problems, leading to unforeseen challenges down the road, such as a very difficult transition to menopause.

 You can go the decaf route, but supposed coffee substitutes like decaf coffee and tea still have caffeine in them and so will not eliminate the stress on the adrenals completely.

-16oz of Starbucks Decaf, for example, contains about 25 mg of caffeine which is about the same amount as 8 oz of regular green tea.
+A 16 oz of Starbucks decaf, for example, contains about 25 mg of caffeine.
+This is roughly the same amount as 8 oz of regular green tea.
+(1)

 Print

-Three simple, whole ingredients make this healthy coffee substitute that will give you a good pick me up and a dose of healthy fats without the hit to the adrenal glands from all that caffeine.
+Three simple, whole ingredients make this healthy coffee substitute that will give you a jitter-free pick-me-up and a dose of healthy fats in a single serving.

 Prep Time 3 minutes